 Martin Campbell did a fantastic job with directing Casino Royale, I really cannot fault anything except the fact I wasn’t cast as leading lady.
 In all seriousness though, Eva Green did an amazing job and I feel like she really stood out in comparison to any other female protagonists in this movie genre.
 She gave the role more than just ‘looks’.
 My highlights were the shower scene (which sounds questionable as is), but this scene and the soundtrack alongside it are one of the reasons I loved this movie.
 Yes, it was a scene of romance, but it was a welcome change from the conventional Bond movie narrative.

 I’m not going to lie I have a huge crush on Monsieur Bond – Daniel Craig but besides his piercing blue eyes and fine physique, he is actually a brilliant actor.
 If anything he is underrated as an actor. with films such as Layer Cake and Road to Perdition to his name – I am glad Mr Craig was cast as Bond all those years ago.

 For me he has really shaken the Bond series from formulaic spy movies by stirring them into something really brilliant.
 Daniel Craig has brought human vulnerability to the role with brooding darkness clouding his judgement (Explored in Skyfall).

 He has recently commented in interviews lately that the James Bond character is ‘misogynistic’.
 To quote him:

 But let’s not forget that he’s actually a misogynist.
 A lot of women are drawn to him chiefly because he embodies a certain kind of danger and never sticks around for too long.

-Please note – images in this post do not belong to me.
-They have been sourced from Twitter and Instagram for reference purposes only.
+Please note – gifs in this post do not belong to me.
+They have been sourced from GIPHY for reference purposes only.